A new era - changes to contesting Wills and Estates in Victoria

 The Justice Legislation Amendment (Succession and Surrogacy) Act 2014 (“the new Act”) became law in Victoria on 1 January 2015.
 It makes key amendments and additions to Part IV of the Administration and Probate Act 1958 (Vic) (“the old Act”) which since July 1998 had governed the process for a person challenging a Will or Estate in seeking provision (or further provision).

-1. Eligibility to contest Wills and Estates
+1. Eligibility to contest Wills and Estates in Victoria

 The old law provided that any person may challenge a Will or estate for provision (or further provision) if he or she could show that the deceased person had a responsibility to provide for their proper maintenance and support.